HandyStudy/cloud_sptheme/docs/lib/cloud_sptheme.ext.escaped_samp_literals.rst

     :synopsis: support escaped bracket characters in SAMP role

-This extension modifies how ``:samp:`` literals are parsed, replacing the default Sphinx parse with an alternate one that allows embedding literal ``{`` and ``}`` characters within the content, as well as validating the input more strictly.
+This extension modifies how ``:samp:`` literals are parsed, replacing the default Sphinx parser with an alternate one that allows embedding literal ``{`` and ``}`` characters within the content, as well as validating the input more strictly.
 To embed a literal ``{``, just use a double-backslash, e.g::